About The Fascia Remedy

 Self-Release Techniques

-With simple recovery tools like foam rollers and massage balls, you’ll learn how to release and rehydrate your own fascia, interrupt poor movement patterns, and restore freedom to your joints.
-These techniques put you back in control of your body and are easy to integrate into daily life or your existing movement practice.
+Using simple recovery tools like foam rollers and massage balls, you’ll learn how to release and rehydrate your fascia, interrupt inefficient movement patterns, and restore freedom to your body.
+These techniques are designed to help you become your own healer by learning how to listen to your body and respond to what it needs, rather than relying solely on outside intervention.
+They’re also easy to integrate into daily life or an existing movement practice.

 Facilitated Bodywork

-This is our hands-on (or more accurately, “foot-on”) proprietary approach where we apply Fascia Remedy principles with powerful compression and dynamic movement.
-It allows for fast, lasting change that goes deeper than what most people can achieve on their own.
+This is our hands-on (or more accurately, “foot-on”) proprietary approach, where Fascia Remedy principles are applied using targeted compression and active movement.
+This method allows for faster, deeper change than most people can achieve on their own and is designed to create results the body can retain.

-So whether you want to experience this for yourself through a bodywork session, start with a DIY online course, or go deeper by joining one of my educational trainings, The Fascia Remedy meets you where you are.
-It’s both a pathway to personal healing and a professional skillset you can bring into your own practice.
+Whether you want to experience this work through a bodywork session, start with a self-guided online course, or go deeper through one of my educational trainings, The Fascia Remedy meets you where you are.
+It’s both a pathway for personal healing and a professional skillset you can bring into your own work.

-Julia Blackwell is a fascia release practitioner, educator, and the creator of The Fascia Remedy.
-She’s a former collegiate volleyball player with a degree in Exercise Physiology and certifications in Egoscue Posture Therapy, Rossiter, and Kinetix Fascial Integration.
-Her training extends into corrective exercise, somatics, and trauma-informed tactics, giving her a multidimensional approach to healing and performance.
+Julia Blackwell is a fascia release practitioner, educator, and creator of The Fascia Remedy.
+A former collegiate volleyball player with a degree in Exercise Physiology, her work is informed by certifications in Egoscue Posture Therapy, Rossiter, and Kinetix Fascial Integration, along with training in corrective exercise, Somatics, and trauma-informed approaches.

-Since 2012, Julia has run a private practice in Golden, Colorado, working with professional athletes and everyday movers alike, while also reaching thousands worldwide through her courses and trainings.
-Her passion for fascia stems from her own lifelong journey of healing—after suffering severe nerve damage in her right arm at birth and enduring years of failed conventional treatments, fascia release became the turning point that finally allowed healing to happen.
+Since 2012, Julia has run a private practice in Golden, Colorado, working with professional athletes and everyday movers alike.
+She also reaches thousands worldwide through her courses and trainings.
+Her passion for fascia is deeply personal.
+After suffering severe nerve damage in her right arm at birth and spending years in conventional treatment with little change, fascia release became the turning point that finally allowed her body to adapt and heal.

-Today, her mission is to help others experience the same transformation by teaching how fascia-focused approaches can resolve pain, restore movement, and unlock the body’s natural capacity to heal.
-An adventurer at heart, Julia has also climbed all 58 of Colorado’s 14,000-foot peaks, living proof of what’s possible when the body is free to move.
+Today, Julia’s mission is to help others experience that same shift by teaching how fascia-focused approaches can resolve pain, restore movement, and support the body’s natural capacity to heal.
+An adventurer at heart, she has climbed all 58 of Colorado’s 14,000-foot peaks, living proof of what’s possible when the body is given the space and support it needs to move freely.

 -